 All three kids would like me fix the issue over at Aunt Jemima that has led to the recall and disappearance of their most favorite pancakes.
 And please don’t tell me all about how I shouldn’t even be feeding them that crap in the first place.
 I don’t have enough time to try and fix your opinions on what I feed my children.

 Then there are the big things.
 I need to make sure that I spend enough quality time with each child so they don’t grow up to be the Unabomber.
-I must make sure I leave enough time for my husband and have an actual conversation at night so that our marriage doesn’t end up like something on Jerry Springer.
 I need to try and fix the relationship between my boys and sportsmanship.
 It would be nice if they didn’t freak out and roll on the ground every time they lose a basketball game against each other.
 Then I need to figure out how to talk to my growing boys about everything that is going on in our crazy world.
 They’re too old to be shielded from the news but too young to learn that there is so much bad out there.
 I need to fix this so that they realize that they can be the good in the world.

 I fix a lot of crap.

 Then I woke up one day and decided that most of this shit doesn’t need to be fixed.
 Well, at least not today.
-My husband was forced to listen to my ramblings one evening about teaching our children the value of disappointment.
-Life is full of disappointments and I don’t want our children to grow up thinking that Mommy will be there every step of the way to fix what’s broken.
+During one of my 3:00am mental ramblings, I made a note to teach my children about the value of disappointment.
+Life is full of disappointments and I don’t want them to grow up thinking that Mommy will be there every step of the way to fix what’s broken.
 I will not be the mom that brings their forgotten library book to school for them.
 I will not be the mom that tells them that everyone was a winner in the baseball game.
 I will not be the mom who goes to EVERY SINGLE school event.
 I’ll make just enough appearances so that they know I care.